The Rani: 2010s

-In 2012, then-executive producer and showrunner Steven Moffat said, "People always ask me, 'Do you want to bring back the Rani?'
+In 2012, then-executive producer and showrunner Steven Moffat stated that he did not wish to bring back the Rani to the series, explaining, "People always ask me, 'Do you want to bring back the Rani?'
 No one knows who the Rani is.
 They all know who the Master is, they know Daleks, they probably know who Davros is, but they don't know who the Rani is, so there's no point in bringing her back."
-The following year, Harry Beckett of Doctor Who TV voiced his desire for the Rani to return, and noted that despite Moffat's comments, the producer had indeed brought back other lesser known old characters to the series.
 In late 2013, O'Mara said she would love to reprise the role, and that her age would be "an idea to be exploited."
 She explained, “To have a much older woman as your adversary, there's something interesting about that.
 She's learned so much over the centuries—it would be like in the fairy stories, where it's always the old woman who is the most frightening."
-O'Mara died in March 2014.
+Moffat ultimately had planned to bring the Rani back in the 2013 minisode "The Night of the Doctor", where she would've been affiliated with the organization known as the Sisterhood of Karn and would have pushed the Eighth Doctor to regenerate.
+This appearance was ultimately scrapped due to some members of the production team feeling that this appearance would have wasted the Rani on a smaller production, and though Moffat did not agree, he elected to remove the Rani and replace her with the character Ohila.